Applications of closed models defined by counting to graph theory and topology

-The Quillen model obtained here is similar to the Quillen model defined in [1] but they are not identical; their classes of weak cofibrations are different, but they have the same class of weak equivalences.
+{\bf Remark.} The closed model obtained here have the same class of weak equivalences than the closed model defined in [1], but the classes of cofibrations, weak cofibrations, fibrations, weak fibrations of these closed models are different.